juliangehring/MultipleTesting.jl/docs/citations.md

 ## Estimation of π₀

+Benjamini, Y., and Hochberg, Y. (2000).
+On the Adaptive Control of the False Discovery Rate in Multiple Testing With Independent Statistics.
+Journal of Educational and Behavioral Statistics 25, 60–83.

 Benjamini, Y., Krieger, A.M., and Yekutieli, D. (2006).
 Adaptive linear step-up procedures that control the false discovery rate.
 Biometrika 93, 491–507.